avinabsaha/ArxivScraper/README.md

 ### Description

 To use the code,
-Save all the ArXiv IDs of the files required in list_of_ids.txt file The downloaded files are saved in Downloads folder
+Save all the ArXiv IDs of the files required in list_of_ids.txt file.
+Run code and the downloaded files are saved in Downloads folder